makise-homura/nemuno-bot/README.md

 You will receive messages from the website through the bot even without it running; but if you want users to have some additional info, and you to have some additional control, then let the bot run.

-First, create a `sqlite3` (not `sqlite`!) database, e.g. `nemuno.db`, and execute `create_bot_db.sql` over it.

-Then, from the host where you will run the bot, make sure you can login (e.g. no key mismatch, unknown host warning, etc.) to every target host using public key authentication.
+From the host where you will run the bot, make sure you can login (e.g. no key mismatch, unknown host warning, etc.) to every target host using public key authentication.
 The way you connect may differ from how external users connect to the same servers.
 You should know hostname/IP, port, username, and path to private key for each target host; let call it bot-side parameters `host`, `port`, `user`, and `key` correspondingly.